-If ECTS and Micro-credentials are to have credibility ECTS needs to be implemented correctly, and its many facets better known not only to academics, but also to other stakeholders.
-On this basis a new Users' Guide is not required.
-However, a specific 'Addendum' might be useful in order to clarify ECTs and learning outcomes issues and point to solutions that can be applied to MCs for potential users.
+If ECTS and micro-credentials are to have credibility ECTS needs to be implemented correctly, and its many facets better known not only to academics, but also to other stakeholders.
+It is particularly important to clarify that ECTS credits represent two elements, learning outcomes as well as volume of learning in student time.
+Because all issues relating to MCs are covered, a new Users' Guide is not required.
+However, a specific 'Addendum' might be useful in order to clarify ECTS and learning outcomes issues in relation to micro-credentials, and point out to potential users the solutions that can be applied.

-- Recommendation 8: ensure that the existing ECTS Users' Guide (2015 edition) is well known and correctly followed by HEIs and its elements clarified for other stakeholders.
-Particularly important is that ECTS credits represent two elements, learning outcomes as well as volume of learning in student time. - Recommendation 9.
-Encourage cooperation between HEIs and other providers in order to facilitate the correct definition of learning outcomes and indication of workload, as well as co-creation of learning activities. - Recommendation 9bis.
-If deemed useful, formulate a simple guide to the relevant existing ECTS principles and features, to facilitate the correct understanding and application of ECTS to MCs.
+- Recommendation 9: ensure that the existing ECTS Users' Guide (2015 edition) is well known and correctly followed by HEIs and its elements clarified for other stakeholders. - Recommendation 10: If deemed useful, formulate a simple guide to the relevant existing ECTS principles and features, to facilitate the correct understanding and application of ECTS to MCs. - Recommendation 10.
+Encourage cooperation between HEIs and other education sectors as well as private providers in order to facilitate the correct definition of learning outcomes and indication of workload, as well as co-creation of learning activities.

 3.5.
-Other aspects
+Other aspects: A common format

-Besides the Qualifications Framework and ECTS, the development of micro-credentials includes other aspects that need to be taken into consideration when building a European common framework.
-Some of these aspects are discussed more deeply in the other two working groups of the Microbol-project.
+Besides the qualifications frameworks and ECTS, the development of micro-credentials includes other aspects that need to be taken into consideration when building a European common framework.
+Some of these aspects are discussed more deeply by the other two working groups of the MICROBOL-project.